linroger/Wealth-of-Nations/Credit Markets/Credit Market PSETS/Credit Market Homework 1.md

 import plotly.graph_objects as go
 ```

-# Problem 1: Explore symbology for US treasuries and corporate bonds
+# Problem 1: Explore symbology for US treasuries and [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]]

 ## a.
 Load and explore US government bond symbology

 Load the `bond_symbology` Excel file into a dataframe.
-It contains symbology for both government and corporate bonds.
+It contains symbology for both government and [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]].

 Select US Treasury bonds only (class = 'Govt',  ticker = 'T').
 For each government bond issue,  calculate its initial term/time-to-maturity in years (based on issue date and maturity date),  as well as the current time-to-maturity.
 Assume a year has 365.25 days (alternatively,  use QuantLib yearFraction function).